1 of 2 protesters hit by car on closed Seattle highway dies

 It was not immediately clear if Kelete had an attorney who could speak on his behalf.

-Officials were trying to determine the motive as well as where he got onto the interstate, which had been closed by the state patrol for more than an hour before the women were hit.
+Officials were trying to determine the motive as well as where he got onto the interstate, which had been closed by the state patrol for more than an hour before the protesters were hit.
 Mead said they suspect Kelete drove the wrong way on a ramp.
-Trooper Rick Johnson said the driver went through a barrier that closed the freeway before striking the women.
+Trooper Rick Johnson said the driver went through a barrier that closed the freeway.

 Troopers did not know whether it was a targeted attack, but impairment was not considered a factor, Mead said.